Friday - Sunday, February 23rd - March 17th

-- Production of maple syrup is one of only a few agricultural processes in North America that is not a European colonial import.
+- The production of maple syrup is one of only a few agricultural processes in North America that is not a European colonial import.

 - Maples are usually tapped beginning between 30 and 40 years of age.
 Maples can continue to be tapped for sap until they are more than 100 years old.

-- Once temperatures stop fluctuating between below freezing at night and above freezing during the day, sap stops flowing.
+- Once temperatures stop fluctuating between below-freezing at night and above-freezing during the day, the sap stops flowing.